dotnet/csharplang/proposals/data-classes.md

 ```

 This feature provides names, for both the members and the data structure, it
-provides easy nominal composition, and is easily composible with all other
+provides easy nominal composition, and is easily composable with all other
 data structures.
 It also provides a convenient syntax for creation by
 interacting directly with the named data, e.g.